Garden Organic: Facilities

 The charity's headquarters are at the Ryton Organic Gardens site in Warwickshire.
 Here the organisation not only leads its charitable delivery activities, but also runs over 30 individual gardens in 10 acre of landscaped grounds open to the public.
 The site is also home to The Organic Way, extensive conference and educational facilities, a vegetarian/vegan restaurant, a small shop with organic seeds and the charity's Heritage Seed Library, which conserves over 800 endangered varieties of rare vegetable seeds under threat from extinction.

-As well as Ryton Gardens, the charity has run the walled kitchen gardens at Audley End, Essex in association with English Heritage.
+As well as Ryton Gardens, the charity has run the walled kitchen gardens at Audley End, Essex, in association with English Heritage.
 Audley End is a Jacobean stately home owned by English Heritage and in 1999 Garden Organic restored its walled kitchen garden using organic methods.
 The Gardens continue to be managed by English Heritage under the guidance of Garden Organic.

 A demonstration garden in Yalding, Kent, showing organic growing techniques in fourteen individual gardens was closed in 2007 after 12 years' development because of financial unviability.
 The site then came under a sequence of several owners and since 2016 has become a venue for weddings and other events.

 Financing and membership

 The charity relies on funds from its supporters and members to carry out its work and, in return, offers a six-monthly magazine, members-only web pages and information sheets, as well as access to the charity's team of advisors who answer more than 5,000 organic gardening queries every year.
 In addition, members gain unlimited free admission to the two demonstration gardens together with the Royal Horticultural Society gardens at Wisley, Harlow Carr, Rosemoor and Hyde Hall, plus over 20 other gardens across the UK.

-HRH King Charles III became Garden Organic's patron in 1989.
+King Charles III became Garden Organic's patron in 1989.
 The organisation's President is Professor Tim Lang and Vice Presidents are Raymond Blanc, Thelma Barlow and Susan Hampshire.
 The charity reaches more than three million beneficiaries across the world.